tupl-tufts/rdl/README.md

 ## Loading RDL

 Use `require 'rdl'` to load the RDL library.
-If you want to use the core and standard library type signatures that come with RDL, follow it with `require 'rdl_types'`.
+If you want to use the core and standard library type signatures that come with RDL, follow it with `require 'types/core'`.
 This will load the types based on the current `RUBY_VERSION`.
 Currently RDL has types for the following versions of Ruby:

 * 2.x

-(Currently all these are assumed to have the same library type signatures, which may not be correct.)
+(Currently all 2.x versions are assumed to have the same library type signatures, which may not be correct.)

 ## Disabling RDL